ldsomeone/IoT-Weather-LFD/README.md

 ### Description and Purpose:

-This project uses an ESP-32, DHT-11 (Weather) Sensor and HR-S04 (Ultrasonic) Sensor to take reading on the weather and capacity of a water tank.
+Overview: This project uses an ESP-32, DHT-11 (Weather) Sensor and HR-S04 (Ultrasonic) Sensor to take readings on the weather and capacity of a water tank.
 This data is transfered over WiFi to the server so that you can check the weather and how much water is left in your tank at any time.
 This is useful so you can manage your water use and this project is the start of a fully automated watering system.
 This is because there is the potential to develop this idea a lot further with a rain-sensor model, soil moisture or an irrigation controller.

+Purpose: This is designed to be the start of a fully automated IoT watering system.

+Usage: This project is intended so that the ultrasonic sensor is placed on top of a water tank (with a powersource) and taking in data once every few minutes.
+It, combined with the weather sensor will transmit data over the WiFi to the server where you can chech the status at any time.
+It is also possible to do so while away or on holidays so that your garden will stay looking great!

 Important: All of the code has been commented for easy understanding.
 In the firmware folder, in the arduino code (.ino) file, you will have to change the network name and password to whatever you want (your WiFi) because otherwise this project will not work.

 <br>
 <br>